EhsanRD/ICcell/README.md

 # ICcell

-This Shinyapp code is written according to the JKasza github profile.
+This Shiny app code is written according to JKasza's codes is avaliable at https://github.com/jkasza/InfContentRedux.
-For more information please see https://github.com/jkasza/InfContentRedux